craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/d_ Chapter Six - Level Five; Pick-up Sticks.md

 			- Vermin & Fish
 			- Bluecap Flour
 			- Hookstalk
+			- Ripplebark
 			- Cactus Fruits & Meat
 			- Mountain Flowers
+			- Lace Mycillium
 		- ###### MATERIAL
+			- Lithel (Cavern Grass)
 			- Metallic Scrap
 			- Wooden Scrap
 			- Bone
 - The few bold enough to continually travel to and from Mercy are known as Roamers, and while they are in some senses revered, they are equally shunned, leading to the need for a middleman; the Merchant.
 ##### Notable Locations...
 - The Gate (aka the Killbox)
-- The Foundry & Transmutation Chambers
+- The Foundry (& Transmutation Chambers)
-- The Bar
+- The Bar (& Hospital)
 - The Arena
 - The Farms
 - The Training Grounds & Barracks